Strawberry Butterfly Pea Flower Bubble Tea

-A layered red, white, and blue drink with boba!
+A layered red, white, and blue drink with boba.
 Get easy step-by-step instructions to make this refreshing bubble tea at home in just a few minutes.

-Recipe Highlights
+Recipe Summary

 - Butterfly pea flower tea is an herbal tea that’s naturally blue and caffeine-free.
 It doesn’t taste great on its own, so it’s combined with sweet strawberry syrup.

-RELATED: Butterfly Pea Flower Bubble Tea
+RELATED: 17 Bubble Tea Recipes

 RELATED: Iced Butterfly Pea Flower Tea Latte